shlomo-b/k3s/README.md

 - Define the IPs for master and worker nodes

 #### ping.yml
+  edit ping.yml and update the username on remote_user
 - Use for testing communication between Ansible server and nodes

 ### 5. Test Connectivity